The Amazing Race 21: Critical response

 The Amazing Race 21 received mixed reviews.
 Daniel Fienberg of HitFix wrote that "it was a decent season.
-There were some good challenges in some good cities and as we got to the Final Four, I had at least one team I was rooting for and at least one team I was rooting against" but said that the cast wasn't the strongest saying that looking "back at the six teams that were eliminated first and that's a lot of filler".
+There were some good challenges in some good cities and as we got to the Final Four, I had at least one team I was rooting for and at least one team I was rooting against" but said that the cast wasn't the strongest, saying that looking "back at the six teams that were eliminated first and that's a lot of filler".
 Carrie Milburn of Reality Nation called the story arc of this season's winners inspiring.
+Daron Aldridge of Box Office Prophets wrote that this season left a lot to be desired.
 Michael Hewitt of the Orange County Register called this season's ending "the biggest upset in 'TAR' history, but that upset meant two stronger and more likable teams were shut out of the prize money."
 In 2016, this season was ranked 23rd out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.